tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 `occ` is the CLI for Nextcloud; all the details can be found in the [upstream documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/occ_command.html).

-You can run occ commands in the `opendesk-nextcloud-php` pod like this: `php /var/www/html/occ config:list`
+You can run occ commands in the `opendesk-nextcloud-aio` pod like this: `php /var/www/html/occ config:list`

 ## OpenProject